tc39/notes/es9/2018-03/mar-20.md

 (István Sebestyén)

 IS: Something I already wrote into the meeting notes.
 It's a very mechanical one regarding the editorships in the past.
 In 2016 we also had a very good PDF version.
-We have a problem with the latest PDF version of ECMA262.
-The main format for ECMA is the PDF version.
+We have a problem with the latest PDF version of ECMA-262.
+The main format for Ecma is the PDF version.
 But here for ECMAScript what we are doing the HTML version, but we still need the PDF version.
 The main format for TC39 is the HTML version.
 The PDF version created from the HTML doesn't look good.
 For instance, the page numbers are broken.
 Luckily, I have somebody in the Ecma secretary that can do the transformation but unfortunately we don't have a good tool for the transformation of HTML to PDF.
 If someone has a tool that we can buy or that we can get; that would be a great thing.
 My request would be that for this edition to help with this.
 We are getting still a lot of requests for full downloads of the PDF version.
 The PDF is still the #1 standard that everyone is taking from us.
 Public libraries and other organizations would also like to have a good looking copy, that asked for the PDF version.
 So I will need some sort of help on that.

 MB: (after the meeting) What's wrong with `chrome --headless --disable-gpu --print-to-pdf 'https://tc39.github.io/ecma262/'`?
 Page numbers seem to work fine.
 There is one minor rendering issue which is patched [here](https://github.com/bterlson/ecmarkup/pull/134).

 IS: There are several issues regarding TC39 practices.
 For me, they are not problems.
-The issues we are having here are basically that TC39 operates in a different manner than any of the other ECMA communities, but this brings up issues and we have to solve it.
+The issues we are having here are basically that TC39 operates in a different manner than any of the other Ecma communities, but this brings up issues and we have to solve it.

 And we are doing it with the mangagment and only to bring this to the management committee - which really belongs to them.
 Each time they hear that there are problems, there are some people in the management who are really thinking about big problems, etc. In my opinion, this is an extremely good group with real problems we don't have to solve.
-To the next executive committee meetings and this is how to handle the, not the external participants that are not TC39, but for instance for one of the categories of people who are coming here, that we should make a new category of people in ECMA who have been working for 20 years, who have really shown continued support—I don't know what this special group should be called—
+To the next executive committee meetings and this is how to handle the, not the external participants that are not TC39, but for instance for one of the categories of people who are coming here, that we should make a new category of people in Ecma who have been working for 20 years, who have really shown continued support—I don't know what this special group should be called—

-??: ECMA Fellows?
+??: Ecma Fellows?

 IS: This is something that really that would be defined by the Executive committee.
-The only thing that they cannot do is voting and they should follow the ECMA rules.
+The only thing that they cannot do is voting and they should follow the Ecma rules.
 This is something we must discuss in the executive committee.
 How should we handle those who are not part of this organization?
 Babel community doesn't have any legal status, so they can't sign up as members.
-For an organization that doesn't have any legal status. they must follow some ... this is a dilemma - ECMA has the royalty free on one side, on the other hand, the strengths of TC39 that we are trying to reach out the the open source community like Nodes and Babel.
+For an organization that doesn't have any legal status. they must follow some ... this is a dilemma - Ecma has the royalty free on one side, on the other hand, the strengths of TC39 that we are trying to reach out the the open source community like Nodes and Babel.
 It's a little bit of a contradiction, and I call this an issue -- how do we solve this?

 BT: I would like to make a comment about the PDF.
 For those who aren't aware of the history, we used to use a word document.
 But we're now doing development on GitHub with a HTML spec format.
 If anyone else is on the CSS working group, there's a print media spec that could help with this!
 (Laughs...)